badonyt/Where-Are-My-Mittens-Speedrun-mod/README.md

 Mess around Version:

 Click "R" to reset the save

 Click "O" to make the camera slower

 Click "P" to make the camera faster

-Click "F10" to reset the camera to its normal velocity Click "T" to flip your character to your other way
+Click "F10" to reset the camera to its normal velocity

+Click "T" to flip your character to your other way

+Click "M" to go to the second checkpoint when the dash mechanic is intruduced

 # Installation